French Press Brew Ratio Explained

 What is the best brew ratio for French press?

 The best brew ratio usually falls between 1:15 and 1:18 for most home brewers.
 If you like a heavier, more concentrated cup, 1:12 can work well, but it is usually better to start in the middle and adjust from there.
-If you are brewing a coffee that tastes especially dense or oily, keep an eye on bitterness and consider backing off slightly before making the brew stronger.
+For everyday use, 1:15 is the most forgiving starting point because it gives you a balanced cup without making bitterness or sludge feel too dominant.
+If your coffee is especially dense or oily, back off slightly before making the brew stronger.

 How long should I steep my coffee?